themosis/documentation/multisite.md

 > We'll update the documentation regarding an Nginx installation.

-Open your `shared.php` file and add the mentioned constants.
+Open your `shared.php` (and not the wp-config.php file) file and add the mentioned constants.
 In our example, you'll add those lines:

 ```php
 define('MULTISITE', true);